gravitational/gravity/docs/6.x/pack.md

   to select a Kubernetes version for your Cluster Image.
 Run `tele ls --all` to see the list of available base images.
 * **Metadata** - The name, version and the author of the Cluster Image.
-* **Network configuration** - The type of cluster networking to use for cluster instances created from a resulting Cluster Image.
+* **Network configuration** - The type of Cluster networking to use for Cluster instances created from a resulting Cluster Image.
 * **System requirements** - Define and enforce the minimal hardware or infrastructure requirements such as RAM, CPU cores, network, etc.
-* **Installer behavior** - Customize the process of installing a Cluster Image, i.e. creating a new Kubernetes cluster instance. for example you can allow end users to select one of the "cluster flavors" based on custom criteria, ask to accept EULA, etc.
+* **Installer behavior** - Customize the process of installing a Cluster Image, i.e. creating a new Kubernetes Cluster instance. for example you can allow end users to select one of the "Cluster flavors" based on custom criteria, ask to accept EULA, etc.
-* **System options** - Customize the runtime behavior of Kubernetes clusters, for example you can set command line arguments for system daemons like `etcd` or `kubelet`, force a certain Docker configuration and so on.
+* **System options** - Customize the runtime behavior of Kubernetes Clusters, for example you can set command line arguments for system daemons like `etcd` or `kubelet`, force a certain Docker configuration and so on.

 #### Manifest Design Goals